j9t/little-books/manuscript/html-css-frameworks.md

 The remedy: For internal frameworks, update the framework, or leave things as they are (as in, no overwriting).
 For external frameworks, leave things as they are, or create a separate pattern that does the job (like an alternative header, with different markup).
 Stay away from forking or “patch improvements”; solve issues at the core, or not at all.

-The more complex the project and the bigger the organization, the harder it can be to display the necessary discipline.
+D> The more complex the project and the bigger the organization, the harder it can be to display the necessary discipline.
 Everyone working with a framework needs to follow these two rules, however, to achieve the highest levels of quality and consistency possible.

 I> [This used to be a longer section about overwriting vs. extending.
 An edited conclusion seemed to suffice:]
 I>